 As the result of the reporting of these 20 active UBC cities, UBC Sustainable Cities Commission created the "Climate Leadership in the Baltic Sea Region Cities" report that was publicly launched during the XIV UBC General Conference in Växjö on 25 October 2017.

-This year, the ambitious goal is to get up to 50 UBC cities to report to CDP.
-In order to reach this goal, we at the UBC Sustainable Cities Commission will be spreading the word and encouraging our member cities to join the climate efforts - that match well with UBC's Resolution on United Nations Agenda 2030 for Sustainable Development Goals, and especially with the goal of making the Baltic Sea Region more sustainable, attractive and more resilient to challenges in our environment.
-Sustainability will be elaborated through active co-operation between cities and innovative companies, third sector and citizens.
+In 2018, the ambitious goal was to get up to 50 UBC cities to report to CDP.
+In order to reach this goal, we at the UBC Sustainable Cities Commission were spreading the word and encouraged our member cities to join the climate efforts - that matched well with UBC's Resolution on United Nations Agenda 2030 for Sustainable Development Goals, and especially with the goal of making the Baltic Sea Region more sustainable, attractive and more resilient to challenges in our environment.
+Sustainability elaborated through active co-operation between cities and innovative companies, third sector and citizens.
 We did not achieve our goal of 50 UBC cities, yet we grew the number from 20 active cities to 28 active reporting UBC cities.
 In October 2018, a new agreement for cooperation between UBC and CDP was made for 2019-2021.

-The reporting period this year is from Mid-April to 10 July 2019.
-We will be reaching out to our contacts on 1 April 2019.
-In case if your city has not received the invitation from either CDP or UBC Sustainable Cities Commission, please contact our Commission Secretariat's Project Officer kristiina.paju [at] turku.fi (Kristiina Paju) for further guidance on how to join the disclosure process for Your city.
+The reporting period for 2020 will be announced shortly.
+We will be reaching out to our contacts during the Spring regarding it.
+In case if your city has not received the invitation from either CDP or UBC Sustainable Cities Commission, please contact our Commission Secretariat's Network Manager jutta.makinen [at] ubc.net (Jutta Mäkinen) for further guidance on how to join the disclosure process for Your city.
 Also, please note that if the contact person for CDP reporting changes in Your city, please let us know so that all the log-in details and further instructions will be sent to the right persons.
 If you happen to have any questions regarding the technicalities or the CDP Cities Questionnaire 2019, please contact cities [at] cdp.net for guidance and further information.